 The SER Great Basin Chapter is dedicated to fostering collaboration and knowledge exchange among practitioners, researchers, students, policy makers and the general public to promote the science and application of restoration ecology.
 The Chapter focuses on repairing and managing Great Basin ecosystems in Oregon, Idaho, California, Nevada and Utah.
 WebsiteRead More

-This multi-state, collaborative research project was initiated in 2001 by the USDI Bureau of Land Management and the USDA FS RMRS’s Grassland, Shrubland and Desert Ecosystem Research Program.
-Major objectives are to improve the availability of native plant materials and to provide the knowledge and technology required for their use in restoring diverse native plant communities across the…Read More
+This multi-state, collaborative research project was initiated in 2001 by the U.S. Department of Interior-Bureau of Land Management and the U.S. Department of Agriculture-Forest Service’s Grassland, Shrubland, and Desert Ecosystem Research Program.
+Major objectives are to improve the availability of native plant materials and to provide the knowledge and technology required for their use in restoring diverse…Read More

 The Great Basin Fire Science Exchange Project serves to: 1) provide a forum where Great Basin land managers can identify their technical needs with respect to fire, fuels, and post-fire vegetation management; 2) develop/synthesize the necessary information and technical tools to meet these needs; and 3) provide the necessary information and tools through venues most…Read More

 The Great Basin Environmental Program develops funding for on-the-ground projects and related research and outreach education to improve the Great Basin environment.
 Unique Role: Develop funding from public and private sources to facilitate landscape-scale, on-the-ground projects by engaging NGOs, state agencies and their coalitions, and the private sector in collaboration with universities and federal agency partners …Read More